Video games in China: Initial growth (1980s–2000)

 At the time that the video game industry was being established in North America in the 1970s, China was in the midst of major political and economic reform following the death of Mao Zedong in 1976.
 The country was technologically behind much of the rest of the world in terms of its media.
 Part of the reform was modernization of its media systems, helping to boost economic prosperity for citizens.
-As such, China saw little of arcade games or the first generation of home consoles, like the Atari 2600.
+As such, China saw little of arcade games or the first generation of home consoles, like the Atari 2600 and locally made Pong consoles.

+By the 1980s, China's economy had significantly improved.
 After the video game crash of 1983 which devastated the North American video game market, Japan became a dominant factor in the global market leading off the third generation of consoles such as Nintendo's Famicom.
-By this point, China's economy had significantly improved, and Japan started to make inroads into selling consoles into China.
+The first widely-available video games in 1980s China were arcade games.
+The number of arcades in China increased significantly during fall 1985.

+Consoles were introduced to China in the late 1980s and were primarily imported from Japan.
 However, importing these into China was costly, with a 130% tariff on hardware and games along with value-added taxes.
 Console systems were in high demand, but because of the high costs of importing, only few foreign companies did so.
 This created the video game clone grey market in China – manufacturing of reverse-engineered consoles and games at much lower costs than imported system, even if this required dubious or illegal copyright infringement.
 Outright copyright theft ("piracy") was also rampant in China due to the country's poor intellectual property controls.
 The sales of cloned console hardware and games outpaced that of legitimate imports, and further drove many foreign companies away since they could not compete with this area, such that by the 1990s, most video game systems in China were manufactured there.
+Xiaobawang Company created the first Chinese-produced console; it came with a keyboard and was intended both for gaming and educational purposes.
+By the end of 1993, over 60% of secondary school students in Beijing owned a gaming console.
+China also had a small market of legal consoles.
+Sega released the Master System in the late 1980s as the first officially distributed console in China ever, and in the 1990s it continued to distribute newer systems.
+The most popular was Mega Drive, which like Famicom was cloned by local manufacturers.
+Sega was one of the most famous arcade producers alongside Namco in the region.
+Nintendo entered in 1994 with the Game Boy and Super Nintendo through a Hong Kong distributor.
+There was also a market for smaller producers like UMC with Gamate and Super A'Can.